iamatulsingh/algo-solutions/README.md

-# codechef-solutions
+# algorithm-solutions

-Just a repo containing codechef solution by me.
+Just a repo containing algorithm solution by me.